elmtree-askmo/cloudcannon-app/content/learn/business-and-management/what-are-the-complexities-and-dynamics-involved-in-planning-under-uncertain-environments.md

 url: /learn/business-and-management/questions/what-are-the-complexities-and-dynamics-involved-in-planning-under-uncertain-environments
 score: -1.0
 related_article1:
+    id: 115799
+    title: >-
+        What are the essential steps involved in the planning process?
+    subject: Business and Management
+    url: /learn/business-and-management/questions/what-are-the-essential-steps-involved-in-the-planning-process
+related_article2:
     id: 115793
     title: >-
         How are different levels of planning (strategic, tactical, operational) defined and differentiated?
     subject: Business and Management
     url: /learn/business-and-management/questions/how-are-different-levels-of-planning-strategic-tactical-operational-defined-and-differentiated
-related_article2:
+related_article3:
-    id: 115799
+    id: 115787
     title: >-
-        What are the essential steps involved in the planning process?
+        What is the fundamental nature of planning in an organizational context?
     subject: Business and Management
-    url: /learn/business-and-management/questions/what-are-the-essential-steps-involved-in-the-planning-process
+    url: /learn/business-and-management/questions/what-is-the-fundamental-nature-of-planning-in-an-organizational-context
 ---

 &nbsp;